1onyng/Tuned/README.md

 # Tuned

-Tuned allows users to see what music looks like by generating animations for the different range of frequencies from a specific song.
+Tuned allows users to view visual representations of music by generating animations for the different range of frequencies from a specific song.

 ## MVP